-CHRONIC HEALTH CONDITIONS: The District will provide appropriate educational opportunities for any student identified by an appropriately licensed healthcare provider as having a chronic health condition requiring management on a long-term basis that will affect regular school attendance.
-Please work with your student's school counselor to formulate a Chronic Health Plan and obtain Plan approval.
+CHRONIC HEALTH CONDITIONS: Policy 5-104 The District will provide appropriate educational opportunities for any student identified by an appropriately licensed healthcare provider as having a chronic health condition requiring management on a long-term basis that will affect regular school attendance.
+Please work with your student's registered school nurse to initiate a Certificate of Chronic illness

-AUTOS, BICYCLES, ROLLER BLADES, SKATEBOARDS, AND SCOOTERS - Policy JLI/ECAD
+AUTOS, BICYCLES, ROLLER BLADES, SKATEBOARDS, AND SCOOTERS

 If a student rides a bike to school, he/she should provide a padlock and always lock the bike in the bike compound.
 Bikes should be registered and licensed for student protection.
-Bikes, scooters, motorized transportation must be walked across campus at all times.
+Bikes, scooters, electric and motorized transportation must be walked across campus at all times.
 Failure to do so may result the student losing the privilege of riding his/her bike to school.
-Please remember the importance of bicycle safety, and follow the established rules at all times.
+Please remember the importance of bicycle safety and follow the established rules at all times.